Gaelic football: Duration

 The majority of adult football and all minor and under-21 matches last for 60 minutes, divided into two halves of 30 minutes, except for senior inter-county games, which last for 70 minutes (two halves of 35 minutes).
 Draws are decided by replays or by playing 20 minutes of extra time (two halves of 10 minutes).
-Juniors have half of 20 minutes or 25 minutes in some cases.
+Juniors have halves of 20 minutes or 25 minutes in some cases.
 Half-time intermission lasts from 5 to 15 minutes.
 Championship matches have a 30-minute intermission.

 Teams

-Teams consist of fifteen players (a goalkeeper, two corner backs, a full back, two wing backs, a centre back, two mid fielders, two wing forwards, a centre forward, two corner forwards and a full forward) plus up to fifteen substitutes, of which six may be used.
-As for younger teams or teams that do not have enough players for fifteen-a-side, it is not uncommon to play thirteen-a-side (the same positions except without the full-back and the full forward).
+Teams consist of fifteen players (a goalkeeper, two corner backs, a full back, two wing backs, a centre back, two midfielders, two wing forwards, a centre forward, two corner forwards and a full forward) plus up to fifteen substitutes, of which six may be used.
+As for younger teams or teams that do not have enough players for fifteen a side, it is not uncommon to play thirteen a side (the same positions except without the full-back and the full forward).
 Each player is numbered 1–15, starting with the goalkeeper, who must wear a jersey colour different from that of his or her teammates.
 Up to 15 substitutes may be named on the team sheet, number 16 usually being the reserve goalkeeper.

 Positions

 Ball

 The game is played with a round leather football made of 18 stitched leather panels, with a circumference of 68–70 cm, weighing between 480 and 500 g when dry.
-It may be kicked or hand passed.
+It may be kicked or hand-passed.
 A hand pass is not a punch but rather a strike of the ball with the side of the closed fist, using the knuckle of the thumb.